Old Fashioned Applesauce Cake

 - It uses a generous 1½ cups applesauce for an 8×8-inch cake.
 You can actually taste the applesauce in the cake!

-- Speaking of the cake size, this is perfect for smaller batch.
+- This cake is perfect for a smaller batch.
 Sometimes I just don’t need a whole 13×9-inch cake or a bundt cake!
 An 8×8-inch is just the right size.

 - It’s sweet without being too sweet.
 I’ve seen some recipes with 2+ cups of sugar.
 This one uses half that amount, and I bet you could decrease it even more if you wanted.